dblock/code.dblock.org/_posts/2010/2010-04-13-jndi-naming-and-directory-services-with-opends.markdown

 #### A Services Organization

-We’d like to organize services under a Services organization.
-I’ve created that manually in the directory.
+We'd like to organize services under a Services organization.
+I've created that manually in the directory.
 The full directory path to the OU is `o=Services,dc=example,dc=com`.

 #### Writing to the Directory